Sci-Fi Crimes

-Sci-Fi Crimes is the fifth studio album by American rock band Chevelle, released on August 31, 2009 through Epic Records.
+Sci-Fi Crimes is the fifth studio album by the American rock band Chevelle, released on August 31, 2009 through Epic Records.

 Background

 The album was recorded in Nashville, Tennessee, in 2009 with producer Brian Virtue.
 On April 9, 2009, Chevelle debuted two new songs, "Letter from a Thief" and "Sleep Apnea" at a concert in Atlanta, Georgia.
 Vocalist Pete Loeffler stated that the tracks were "possible singles" off the album.
 "Jars" was the first single from the album and began radio airplay on June 23.
 The track list and artwork were revealed July 21, 2009, in addition to a pre-order being made available which included the ability to download three tracks: "Jars", "This Circus", and "The Clincher (Version 103)" (an alternate version of the track from This Type of Thinking (Could Do Us In)).
 The album cover is an oil painting made by bassist Dean Bernardini on a 24x48 canvas.
 "Letter from a Thief" was the second single from the album and began radio airplay on December 7, 2009.
 "Shameful Metaphors" is the third single from the album and began radio airplay on July 12, 2010.
 A live performance music video for "Shameful Metaphors" premiered on September 16, 2010.